Swiss stocks - Factors to watch on June 23

-ZURICH, June 23 The Swiss blue-chip SMI was seen opening 0.14 percent higher at 9,064 points on Friday, according to premarket indications by bank Julius Baer .
+ZURICH, June 23 (Reuters) - The Swiss blue-chip SMI was seen opening 0.14 percent higher at 9,064 points on Friday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks: